 All divers must meet our Diver Currency Requirements below to dive.

 An octopus or safe second and a Buoyancy Compensating Device (BCD) are required for all divers.
 A cutting device such as diver shears or a dive knife and a Surface Marker Buoy (SMB) is considered standard basic safety gear for all divers and is highly recommended on all dives.
-Divers must have a dive watch or dive computer to monitor their dive time.
+Divers must have a dive watch or dive computer to monitor their dive time or must accompany the dive guide.
 Rental gear is available.

 Diver Certification Policy